JayMellor/markdown-cv/index.md

 `2014-2015`
 **Durham University** Master of Science in Particles, Strings and Cosmology **Merit**
-- Completed paper on Spinor Helicity Formalism, Amplitudes and Polytopes
+- Authored paper on Spinor Helicity Formalism, Amplitudes and Polytopes
 - Presented a technical Particle Physics talk to a lay audience

 `2010-2014`